Common Octopus - OctoNation. Hanlon RT (1988) Behavioral and body patterning characters useful in taxonomy and field identification of cephalopods.

+Place your hand over your chest area, near your heart.
+Breathe slowly into the area for about a minute, focusing on a sense of ease entering your mind and body.
+Click here to learn why we suggest this.
 Octopus steals camera and wins underwater photography competition - SCUBA News.
 This year’s Ocean Art Underwater Photo Competition managed to produce some amazing underwater photos that showcase the perseverance of underwater artistry amidst the adversity of the times.

 Two winning photos told particularly compelling stories.
 Photographer Captures A Rare Octopus With Transparent Head.
 The ocean hides an infinite universe that most probably will never be discovered in its entirety by mankind.

 Divers and photographers have long tried to capture the hidden gems of the ocean and came back with amazing shots many times.
 Blackwater photographers are diving into to deepest corners of the ocean and Taipei-based artist Wu Yung-sen has been doing the same thing for more than 4 years.
 When deep-diving recently, he encountered a very rare larval Wunderpus octopus and successfully captured it on his camera.
 The photo shows the transparent head of the octopus, encapsulating its red brain and leaves the viewer speechless.
 My Octopus Teacher review: The strange lives of cephalopods up close.
 By Elle Hunt My Octopus Teacher is available on Netflix from 7 September 2020 In many ways, the octopus is a tough proposition: a soft-bodied mollusc that carries the bulk of its brain in its arms, that can render itself solid without a skeleton or liquid despite its beak, that evolved separately from nearly every other organism on Earth.

 If you give an octopus some Molly, it'll probably ask for a cuddle.
 That's what a pair of scientists were hoping would happen, anyway, when they devised an experiment to test the effects of MDMA — also known as the psychoactive drug ecstasy or "Molly" — on octopuses.
 The goal of this peculiar study, published today (Sept.
 20) in the journal Current Biology, wasn't just to see if octopuses could get high (spoiler: they sure can), but also to probe the evolutionary history of octopus behavior.